 Screening and selection of scholarship candidates will be by a Scholarship Selection Committee composed of International Society of Arboriculture-Southern Chapter members.
 The number of individual scholarships awarded, if any, is at the discretion of the International Society of Arboriculture-Southern Chapter Selection Committee.
 All decisions are final.
 The scholarship funds can be used for tuition, fees, and books in the full-time pursuit of a college degree.

-Each applicant is responsible for all of the following materials being received by the Scholarship Selection Committee on or before February 10 of the year of the award:
+Each applicant is responsible for all of the following materials being received by the Scholarship Selection Committee on or before March 30of the year of the award:

 - Completed and signed scholarship application form.